 By offering a free bike to households within specified postcodes, there is a real incentive for residents to get involved and take part in some of the many training sessions and group rides organised by BBB.
 For communities where cycling is not widespread, and where cost is often a prohibitive barrier, free cycle training gives people the confidence to go out and cycle safely, especially if others from similar backgrounds are joining in too.

-Part of BBB’s success has been down to its decision to include GPS tracking in each of the 4,000 free bikes it has distributed.
+Part of BBB’s success has been down to its decision to include innovative GPS tracking, provided by WRD Systems, in each of the 4,000 free bikes it has distributed.
 The recipients give permission for the tracking, and can see their own journeys made on the bike using an online dashboard, including distances and average speeds.
 This wealth of data also gives the council evidence that the project is increasing cycling uptake in these communities, acts as a disincentive against any possible thefts and ensures that the person is making full use of the bike – as it can be reallocated to another person on their waiting list if not.

 This data also presents an opportunity for the Council to make the most of further cycling infrastructure projects, allowing it to identify cyclists that are regularly using particular roads and routes, and asking them to take part in focus groups and consultations on planned infrastructure, such as cycle lanes and bike parking in those areas.